Concepts

 0.01 PI * mfur / T

-Many of DASCore’s processing functions support units/quantities as shown above.
+Many of DASCore’s Patch methods support units/quantities as shown above.
 See the units section in the Patch tutorial for examples.

 Note

 DASCore uses the unit library Pint for unit parsing/conversions.
-See its documentation for more on how units and quantities work.
+See its documentation for more info on units and quantities.